 - FSA funds usually don’t roll over to the following year.
 The funds that you or your employer contribute to the FSA throughout the year can be used for dental care.
 Don’t let that money expire!

 - Preventive care is the best way to stay on top of your dental and overall health.
 Most insurance companies cover preventive care, such as cleanings, X-rays, and exams, at 100%, with no out-of-pocket cost.
 However, these services still count toward your yearly maximum.
 If you schedule your overdue routine care this year, you’ll have the entire amount of next year’s benefit available to help you pay for any advanced treatments you may need.

 - Some plans have a “rollover period” that allows you to use remaining benefits at the beginning of the following year.
 However, it’s usually a reduced amount that gets carried over.
 You’ll still forfeit the opportunity to truly get the most out of your insurance or FSA.

 The end of the year will be here before you know it — book early and let us help you maximize your dental benefits.
-Our friendly team is here to help check how much of your benefits remain, and offer suggestions to help keep you and your smile healthy.
+Our friendly staff members are always ready to verify your coverage, check how much of your benefits remain, and offer suggestions to help keep you and your smile healthy.

 Let us help maximize your remaining 2020 insurance benefits!